Closure of popular wilderness area extended because of fires

 DULUTH, Minn.
-(AP) — U.S. Forest Service officials have extended the closure of the Boundary Waters Canoe Area Wilderness as Minnesota's largest wildfire doubled in size.
+(AP) — U.S. Forest Service officials on Wednesday extended the closure of the Boundary Waters Canoe Area Wilderness after Minnesota's largest wildfire doubled in size.

-Officials decided to keep the popular wilderness closed another week, to Sept.
-3, dealing a blow to tourists who spent months planning their trips there and to the outfitters and other businesses in the 1 million-acre wilderness.
+Forest officials decided to keep the popular wilderness closed another week, to Sept.
+3, dealing a blow to tourists who spent months planning their trips there and to the outfitters and other businesses serving the 1 million-acre Boundary Waters.

+“It’s a bummer for sure,” Sue Prom, co-owner of Voyageur Canoe Outfitters, wrote on her blog Wednesday.
+“People have canoe trips planned that have to be cancelled, folks are being evacuated from their cabins and homes and there’s smoke in the air.
+Fire fighters are exhausted and people’s nerves are frayed.
+Business owners are wondering how they will make it through the winter without the income they were expecting during the last two weeks of August and potentially into September.
+It isn’t all gloom and doom though.
+No lives have been lost, there have been no significant injuries and damage to private property has so far been relatively little."

+On Wednesday, officials also closed Forest Service lands along the scenic upper Gunflint Trail, a dead-end paved road deep into the wilderness, including the Trails End and Iron Lake campgrounds and the Magnetic Rock Hiking Trail.
+The closure will last at least a week.
+That followed an order from the Cook County Sheriff's office Monday for residents in that area to prepare in case they eventually need to evacuate.
+The road itself and resorts along it remain open.

 There are now 13 fires burning in the Superior National Forest, although not all are being actively fought and some have been contained, the Star Tribune reported.
 The Petit, Gabi, Rice Bay and Second Creek fires started Monday in the BWCA.